jonnonz1/nz-statute-book/acts/public/1992/student-loan-scheme-act-1992.md

 **Returns and assessments**

-### 14A Declaration of world-wide income by certain borrowers
+### 14A Declaration of worldwide income by certain borrowers
 (1) This section applies to borrowers who, for the purposes of this Act, are New Zealand based but are not resident.
 (2) For each tax year and each part tax year in respect of which this section applies to a borrower, that borrower must furnish to the Commissioner details of all amounts of that borrower's gross income that are not treated as having a source in New Zealand under section YD 4 of the Income Tax Act 2007.
 (3) The borrower must furnish the information to the Commissioner at the time when the borrower would have furnished his or her return of income for a tax year under the Tax Administration Act 1994 if he or she was resident.